spikedoanz/advanced-algo-bioinfo-notes/assignments/hw3.md

 > order to obtain the optimal solution?

 --------------------------------------------------------------------------------

+note: i missed the previous lecture so i used an llm to explain clark's algorithm to me. i now know it's a constraint satisfaction algorithm for resolving what are essentially superpositions of strings. (which is essentially what the haplotypes encode for)

 # problem 1

 we first check the heterozygote count of each genotype: